Wobblyyyy/docs/binary/introduction.md

 than Colin Robertson himself.
 What are my credentials?
 I built a 16 bit computer in Minecraft.
 Also, I'm a nerd.

+## IMPORTANT NOTICE
+As of January 10th, 2022 (1/10/22), some information in this guide is misleading or inaccurate.
+I don't currently have plans to go through and update this.
+The core concepts of this guide are correct and accurate, but some of the opcode implementation information is misleading or confusing.

 **If you want to get right into the content, click on the link that says** **"number systems."**